Elderton Barossa Shiraz 2021: Rich, Round, and Ready Now

 Appearance

-In the glass, it shows deep crimson with ruby reflections at the rim.
-Under diffused daylight and soft studio light, the wine presents clear but not bright—more velvet than jewel.
-Legs are slow to form and run at a medium pace, with some inconsistency, adding to the sense of weight and body.
+n the glass it shows deep crimson with ruby reflections at the rim.
+Under diffused daylight and soft studio light the wine appears clear but not bright, closer to velvet than jewel.
+Legs form slowly and move at a medium pace, reinforcing the impression of body and weight.

 Aroma / Nose